-Also known as cement floors, this is one of the most hassle-free basement flooring options for high or moderate moisture levels.
-But it expands and shrinks with temperature changes, resulting in cracks over time.
-An advantage of concrete flooring is that you can overlay an existing concrete slab with decorative concrete finishes or an epoxy sealant to suit your stylistic preferences.
-An epoxy coated concrete floor isn’t affected by water and is highly resistant to bacteria and germs.
-This flooring is a good fit if you’re looking for an easy-to-clean, water-resistant and inexpensive flooring solution.
+This is one of the most hassle-free basement flooring options for high or moderate moisture levels.
+One advantage of having concrete flooring is that you can overlay an existing concrete slab with decorative concrete finishes or an epoxy sealant to suit your style.
+An epoxy-coated concrete floor isn’t affected by water and is highly resistant to bacteria and germs.
+This flooring is a good fit if you’re looking for an easy to clean, water-resistant and inexpensive flooring solution.

-Available in a variety of styles and patterns, resilient vinyl flooring is a durable, easy-to-install and maintain, moisture-proof flooring option.
-Just make sure that you eliminate all floor imperfections to make the surface absolutely smooth for vinyl installation.
-Go for either vinyl sheets or self-sticking vinyl tiles.
+Available in a variety of styles and patterns, resilient vinyl flooring is durable, easy to install and maintain, and moisture proof.
+It also provides good cushioning and is relatively affordable.
+If you have a higher budget, you can choose vinyl flooring that look like stone, ceramic tile or even wood.
+Just make sure you eliminate all floor imperfections to make the surface smooth for vinyl installation.
+You can choose between vinyl sheets and self-sticking vinyl tiles.